 Everyone is asking for book ideas like crazy lately.
-Here are my top ten books about travel and food I read in 2018.
+Here are my top ten books about travel and food I read.
 Which book would you like to read first?

 I lost count of how many online friends and followers have been asking everyone for reading recommendations since the new year.
 I guess winter is a good time to buckle down in your living room and read a good book.
-This inspired me to go throw my top books in the ring and I have prepared for you a list of my top ten books about travel and food I read in 2018 – or finished in 2018.
+This inspired me to go throw my top books in the ring and I have prepared for you a list of my top ten books about travel and food.

 My Reading Pedigree